 - edge type

 Going through each of these details isn’t necessary (other than just knowing that they’re a design choice) for this guide, but you can learn more about each of these design specs here.
-And I do want to make a note on hardwood grades.

 When to buy and Where to buy from?